UPDATED: Sep 15, 2020

 Forms of Financial Responsibility

 If you have auto liability insurance in North Carolina, that will serve as your proof of financial responsibility.
-Other acceptable forms of proof of insurance include:
+Under North Carolina auto insurance regulations, other acceptable forms of proof of insurance include:

 - An FS-1 form from your insurance agent certifying that you’re insured

 - An insurance binder

 If you cancel your insurance or let it lapse, your insurer must notify the state Division of Motor Vehicles (DMV).
 If the DMV finds out your insurance has lapsed, it will ask your insurer to confirm you have coverage.

 The Tarheel State doesn’t allow a grace period for insurance lapses.
 These are the penalties for a lapse in coverage: